joshnuss/svelte-persisted-store/README.md

 # svelte-persisted-store

 A Svelte store that persists to local storage.
-Supports changes across multiple tabs.
+Can sync changes across browser tabs.

 ## Installation